iterative/dvc.org/static/docs/use-cases/data-registry.md

 ## Example

 A dataset we use for several of our examples and tutorials contains 2800 images of cats and dogs.
-We partitioned the dataset in two for our [Versioning Tutorial](/doc/tutorials/versioning), and backed up the parts on a storage server, downloading them with `wget` in our examples.
+We split the dataset in two for our [Versioning Tutorial](/doc/tutorials/versioning), and backed up the parts on a storage server, downloading them with `wget` in our examples.
 This setup was then revised to download the dataset with `dvc get` instead, so we created the